lixpose/scripts/README.md

 ## KVM

 Although lixpose was designed for Linux Containers in mind, it is compatible with KVMs as well.
-There are some KVM scripts in the `kvm` sub-directory.
+There are some KVM scripts in the `pack/kvm` sub-directory.

 ## WL

-For workstations there is a `wl` directory that offers scripts to setup wayland compositors and compatible GUI software.
-If there are no options, the directory also features X software that is compatible with `xwayland` in the `x` sub directory.
+For workstations there is a `pack/wl` directory that offers scripts to setup wayland compositors and compatible GUI software.
+If there are no options, the directory also features X software that is compatible with `xwayland` in the `pack/wl/x` sub directory.